 This is most often done if the company is found to be in violation of certain laws or duties that it is meant to be upholding, such as a failure to disclose relevant financial information to the companies house or creditors for the purposes of fraud or tax evasion.

-Other reasons a company may be served with a compulsory strike off is a failure to pay relevant taxes, penalties, or a failure to disclose other forms of information not only reserved for that of financial matters.
+The Team at Marchford says that the reasons a company may be served with a compulsory strike off is a failure to pay relevant taxes, penalties, or a failure to disclose other forms of information not only reserved for that of financial matters.

 What Happens During a Compulsory Strike Off?